 You can view these and many more in my News and Portfolio sections.

-We remain in British Columbia, Canada and with our fantastic little girl who loves cars as much as her dad!
+We remain in British Columbia, Canada and with our fantastic little girl who did loves cars as much as her dad!
+Now, its dinosaurs, dragons and anything Nintendo!

 With this digital age, I work remotely and can be on-call as and when you need me, in some cases the time difference for Europe and the Middle East can actually aid ‘overnight’ turn-around.
 The city is one of the main travel hubs for North America and with Seattle a couple of hours away am ideally placed for North American teams.